Daniel Sharman: Career

-In 2013, Sharman narrated the audiobook version of Cassandra Clare's young adult novel Clockwork Princess, the third and final installment of her Infernal Devices trilogy.

 He joined The Originals as the recurring character Kaleb Westphall in May 2014.
-In March 2015, it was confirmed that Sharman had landed the lead role in the CBS medical drama pilot LFE opposite actress Melissa Leo However, the pilot was ultimately not picked up by the network.
+In March 2015, it was confirmed that Sharman had landed the lead role in the CBS medical drama pilot LFE; however, the pilot was ultimately not picked up by the network.
+In that same year, he joined the Williamstown Theatre Festival for the play Off the Main Road.

 In 2017, he joined the cast of AMC's Fear the Walking Dead as a series regular in the role of Troy Otto.
 The third season of the series premiered on 5 June of the same year.

-In 2015, he joined the Williamstown Theatre Festival for the play Off the Main Road, which starred Kyra Sedgwick.
+In the eighth season in 2023, Sharman reprised the role.

 On 10 August 2017, it was reported that Sharman had been cast in the lead role in Medici: The Magnificent.
 He portrays Lorenzo de' Medici for the planned two season run of the series.
-The two seasons of Medici: The Magnificent serve as second and third season of the Medici franchise and are set 20 years after the events of the loosely connected first season, named Medici: Masters of Florence.
+The two seasons of Medici: The Magnificent serve as the second and third season of the Medici franchise and are set 20 years after the events of the loosely connected first season, named Medici: Masters of Florence.

 In March 2019, Sharman joined Cursed, a Netflix television series based on a re-imagining of the Arthurian legend.

+On 6 January 2022, it was announced that Sharman had joined the main cast for Sky Max Series A Town Called Malice, where he plays Kelly Lord, the middle child of the Lord family.